pubvis-GOSH/project_management/meeting_notes/meetings.md

 A catchup with AL to discuss the process of researchers creating participant accounts.
 A few other topics also mentioned.

+# Similar project at Sussex
+- The researcher from Sussex is keen to talk to us.

 # Project codes for paying for AWS
 - JH needs the project cost codes so he can set up the payments for AWS.